- Super Bowl LVI took place on Feb. 12, 2023.

 “I can’t believe I even said yes.
 It was one of those things that even when I announced it, I was like, ‘OK, I can’t take it back.
 Now, it’s like final,'” Rihanna told Entertainment Tonight in November 2022.
 “The Super Bowl is one of the biggest stages in the world, it’s an entertainer’s dream to be on a stage like that.
 But it’s nerve-racking.
 You want to get it right.
 You know, everybody’s watching.
 And they’re rooting for you.
 And I want to get it right.”

 Rihanna said that being a new mother, “nothing would have gotten me out of the house if it wasn’t a challenge like that.
 You could get real comfortable being at home as a mom, [so this is] challenging myself to do something that I’ve never done before in my career.
 I have to live up to that challenge.”
 During the interview, Rihanna wouldn’t share what she had planned but shared that she wanted to “incorporate a lot of culture” into her performance.

 “I want to incorporate different aspects of entertainment and things that I just enjoy and bring it to the stage,” she said.
 “I want to celebrate the music that I’ve made.”

-Who Will Be Singing The National Anthem At Super Bowl 2023?
+Who Sung The National Anthem At Super Bowl 2023?

 The NFL announced on Jan.
 24 that country star Chris Stapleton would perform the United States national anthem at Super Bowl LVII.
 Chris continues a streak of country stars singing “The Star-Spangled Banner” at the Big Game, with Mickey Guyton performing the anthem in 2022.